 Times, mutinies, 09/11, 26/11, economic meltdowns, World Cup victories, marriages, divorces, deaths, births, careers, pandemics, growths, developments, regressions, governments; nothing seems to affect him.

-30 years on, he looks the same.
-The pace of his cart is the same and of course the taste of that perpetual kulfi is the same.
+30 years on, the pace of his cart is the same and of course the taste of kulfi is the same.

 About 25 years ago, a game of lingorcha was being played on the same street.
 It was March, the middle of the exam season.
 But this boy couldn’t care less.
 He wasn’t the one to study till the last minute or worry about the exam the next day.

-But his mother’s stares and his father’s ‘economics of it’ explanation were enough for him to see the magician off.
+But his mother’s stares and his father’s ‘economics of it’ explanation were enough for him to see the magician go past him down the street.

-Half of a generation had passed away.
-Half of the one which played lingorcha on the street had moved on, seeking greener pastures elsewhere.
+Half of a generation is no more.
+Half of the one which played lingorcha on the street has moved on to streets elsewhere.

 Some of them, now pot-bellied, grey haired, bald, saggy-breasted, heavy-assed, with new age diseases, linked with each other from all corners of the globe.
 Once in a super while.